rafael2k/ppkb-layouts/README.md

 	4. [Userspace Driver](#userspace-driver-1)

 ## Introduction
-**I especially recommend the mirrored layouts for thumb-only handheld typing that add a second set of modifier keys on the right side of the keyboard.**
+**I especially recommend the [mirrored](#mirrored) layouts for thumb-only handheld typing that add a second set of modifier keys on the right side of the keyboard.
+If you don’t want anything fancy and just some additional useful things, the [AltGr/Pine](#altgr-pine) layouts, or if you need PageUp/Down the [Extended-Simple](#extended-simple)/[Extended](#extended-altgr-pine) layouts, are a good choice.**

 ## Installing Layouts